Okay.. how much is this going to cost?

 Full Transparency

-Getting clients to accept this combination fee can be difficult.
-Although it may seem complex at first, most clients are more accepting when they understand the reasons behind the hybrid nature.
+Convincing clients to accept this combination fee can be challenging.
+Though it may initially appear complex, clients become more receptive once they grasp the reasoning behind the hybrid approach.

 At Motif, our fee is always negotiable.
 We tailor each proposal to our clients individual needs.